-Strategy as a Service in Motorsports: Why it’s high value, what it entails, and why you should apply it
+Business Strategy in Motorsports: Why it’s high value, what it entails, and how you can implement it

-Just about all of us in motorsport considers race strategy to be an absolutely vital component to winning on track.
-But are we applying that same strategic rigor and fine detail to our businesses or racing team?
+Just about everyone in motorsport considers in-race strategy to be a vital component to winning on track.
+But are we applying that same strategic rigor and fine detail to our business off-track?
 And if not, how can we?

-What’s great about strategy is that unlike most marketing and design services, it doesn’t require any hardware, software, or a degree, etc. It can most certainly be learned in a relatively short period.
+What’s great about strategy is that unlike most marketing and design services, it doesn’t require any hardware, software, or a degree, etc. It can most certainly be learned with a healthy amount of real-world practice.
 However, just like racing, you can study onboard footage all you’d like before hitting the track, but until you turn those first laps behind the wheel, you will not have truly learned anything (i.e. the difference between understanding something and knowing something for certain).
-The same goes for consulting, it takes a lot of practice in the field before it’s something you become highly competent at.
+The same goes for strategy, it takes a lot of practice in the field before it’s something you become highly competent at.

-Once you are competent at deploying and holding strategy sessions, it’s a service I highly recommend you offer to your sponsors and partners.
+Once you are competent at deploying and holding strategy sessions, it’s a service I highly recommend people engage in with their sponsors and partners more often.
 Here’s why…

-Secondly, you become their “motorsports in” to the industry, and a person they can trust moving forward, regardless of whether or not they decided to partner with you or your team.
-And building those types of relationships with marketing teams outside of motorsports is one of the most beneficial things a team or driver can do, as those relationships can turn into sponsorship longer term.
+Secondly, if they’re a non-motorsports business, you can become their “motorsports in” to the industry, and a person they can trust moving forward, regardless of whether or not they decided to partner with you.
+And building those types of relationships with marketing teams outside of motorsports is one of the most beneficial things a team, racer, or business can do, as those relationships can turn into partnerships longer term.

-And lastly, you’re actually helping them determine if motorsports sponsorship is right for them, and if it is, how best to deploy their capital into the sport such that they can truly meet their intended goals.
+And lastly, you’re helping them determine if you’re the right fit for them, and if it is, how best to deploy their capital such that they can truly meet their intended goals.